 \section{Abstract}

-We propose a scenario for superconductivity at strong electron-electron attractive interaction, in the situation when the increase of interaction strength promotes the nucleation of the local Cooper pairs and forms a state with a spatially phase incoherent Cooper pair order parameter.
+We propose a scenario for superconductivity at strong electron-electron attractive interaction, in the case when the increase of the interaction strength promotes the nucleation of the local Cooper pairs and forms a state with a spatially phase incoherent Cooper pair order parameter.
 We show that this state can be characterized by a pseudogap which is determined by the electron scattering by phase fluctuations.
-At low temperatures, however, long-range correlations between the regions with different phases become important and establish global phase coherence hence superconductivity in the system.
+At low temperatures, however, long-range correlations between the regions with different phases become important and establish global phase coherence and hence superconductivity in the system.
 We develop a mean-field theory to describe a phase transition between the preformed Cooper pair and superconducting states.
-The superconducting transition temperature and the upper critical magnetic field are shown to be enhanced in the strong coupling case.
-The mean-field approach is justified by the small value of the Ginzburg-Levanyuk parameter.
-This scenario of superconductivity applies not only to conductors with parabolic bands but also to the flat-band systems in which flat and dispersive bands coexist and responsible for the Cooper pairs formation as well as their phase-synchronization.
+This scenario of superconductivity applies not only to conductors with parabolic bands but also to the flat-band systems in which flat and dispersive bands coexist and are responsible for the formation of Cooper pairs as well as their phase synchronization.